daltoniam/Starscream/README.md

 Starscream is a conforming WebSocket ([RFC 6455](http://tools.ietf.org/html/rfc6455)) library in Swift.

-## v4 Refactor Notice (WIP)

-This branch is currently a major refactor of the codebase into more modern Swift.
-It is protocol driven to make things more easily extensible.
-The code should be stable and ready for testing (it still passes the whole Autobahn test suite).
-Below are some of the TODOs left:

-- [ ] Test WatchOS/TVOS support.
-The original Core Foundation APIs have been updated to use the Network.framework or Foundation APIs as a fallback.
-Testing is still needed to see if this will effect WatchOS.
-In the past, WatchOS didn't have the Foundation APIs available, meaning we were forced to drop down to the CoreFoundation APIs.
-If this is still the case, Another `Transport` will need to be implemented to bring this functionality back.

-- [ ] Finish the tests.
-Work has been done to replicate all the existing Autobahn test suite.
-Examples can be seen in the Tests directory.
-We would like to have all 500+ base cases tests so CI builds could easily test PRs for compatibility.
-Additional tests for the Certificate/Key Pinning are also planned.
-This is a huge improvement over the current testing cycle which is generally done manually.

-- [ ] Experimental server support.
-With the addition of the Network.framework, WebSocket server support is much easier and being explored.
-(See the Server folder for more information)

-- [ ] Test Linux support.

 ## Features

 - Conforms to all of the base [Autobahn test suite](http://autobahn.ws/testsuite/).